 Ok so here’s another question: why didn’t they just send back 200 REV-9s instead of one, all materializing within a few hundred yards of each other, and all AT THE SAME TIME.
 Seems to me that would make quick work of things, but again, I’m not a super future A.I.
 (This thing must have some of Siri’s original source code too.)

 Anyway, back to the REV-9.
-He materializes in Mexico City in pursuit of Dani Ramos (Natalia Reyes), future mom of another future great leader-type person we’re lead to believe, and proceeds to do a bunch of damage.
+He materializes in Mexico City in pursuit of Dani Ramos (Natalia Reyes), future mom of another future great leader-type person we’re led to believe, and proceeds to do a bunch of damage.
 But not so fast, slappy: Grace (Mackenzie Davis or Cameron from “Halt And Catch Fire,” yay!) is here to protect her this time.
 She’s not a full terminator though: the future’s more budget-conscious these days and only sends back an “augment,” who’s a human with some robot innards to help.

 They then proceed to wreck an automotive plant, severely setting back Mexican-American trade deals, and escape by the skin of their augmented teeth.